 - After harvest, peanuts must be dried unless they are for consumption as boiled or green peanuts.
-Natural and artificial drying is normally used.
+Most peanuts are dried in the field for 3 days prior to picking and then artificial drying is normally used overnight to finish drying peanut to about 8% moisture.
 It is important to use care in harvesting and drying peanuts as the fungus that causes aflatoxin development is favored by poor drying techniques. - Storage of peanuts should be in an insect-free area.
 An insecticide is normally sprayed on the stored peanuts to prevent insect infestations.
 The moisture content of the peanuts should be below 10% for safe, long-term storage.
 The storage facility should be one that prevents moisture accumulation in or around the peanuts.